 The IIoT has risen as the logical progression in industrial communications infrastructure.
 Today, data is gathered at multiple points, analyzed, communicated digitally to remote technicians (or in some cases other machines) and acted on in an instant.
 Consequently, manufacturers are beginning to rethink their broader operations, and are ultimately finding greater value in many of their processes through automation and the IIoT.

 Is There Measurable Impact?

 With the IIoT acting as the eyes and ears, machine learning and M2M connectivity together have spurred incremental improvements in manufacturing processes across several industries.
-This vast impact on communications infrastructure has led companies to explore and invest in business intelligence determining how the IIoT might move the needle in other areas of such as quality control, safety, sustainability and supply chain optimization.
+This vast impact on communications infrastructure has led companies to explore and invest in business intelligence determining how the IIoT might move the needle in other areas of such as quality control, safety, sustainability

 Some examples of how enhanced communication through the IIoT and automation can impact these areas include:

 - Quality Control

 - Fast, remote access to diagnostics and maintenance.

 - Greater accuracy and control over manufacturing parameters.